 Great Ideas in Mathematics 4 CLASS HOURS/4 CREDITS Mathematical Investigations is an introduction to various branches of mathematics, including number theory, functions and modeling, geometry, and probability and statistics.
 The course will focus on some of the most interesting ideas in the history of mathematics and various applications, including the infinitude of the primes, the non-denumerability of the real numbers, different sizes of infinity, golden rectangles, non-Euclidean geometry, and measuring risk.
 Students will complete research projects in areas such as cryptography, platonic solids, topology, chaos and fractals, and different voting methods.
 The course emphasizes mathematical thinking, habits of the mind, and problem solving.
 These strategies will allow you to apply mathematics to real-life situations.
 Along the way, you will confront issues that challenge your intuition and even experience mathematical questions that have remained unsolved for hundreds of years.
-The course is student centered and focuses on activity-based instruction that integrates technology.
-(Prerequisites: Minimum Accuplacer Elementary Algebra score of 78 OR successful completion (74 or higher) of Instructional Services Fundamentals of Mathematical Literacy II or STEM (INSV018R or INSV019R), OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an Accuplacer Elementary Algebra score in the range 63-77 OR written permission of instructor.)
+The course is student centered and focuses on activitybased instruction that integrates technology.
+(Prerequisites: (1) SAT Mathematics Score ≥ 530 OR (2) Successful completion (with a grade of "C" or better) of Fundamentals of Mathematical Literacy II or Fundamentals of Mathematical Literacy for STEM Fields OR (3) written permission of mathematics advisor.)